Our Purpose

 President & CEO

 JD King’s entire life is built upon three pillars: faith, family, and philanthropy.
 He grew up witnessing his father’s faith-based non-profit, Deaf Missions (www.deafmissions.com), share the Gospel with deaf people all around the world.
-Through this exposure he became aware of the significant barriers to learning sign language for millions of deaf children in poverty, depriving them of basic communication and education.
+Through this exposure, as well as through his time as the marketing director for Deaf Missions, he became aware of the significant barriers to learning sign language for millions of deaf children in poverty, depriving them of basic communication and education.
 So, in 2010, he founded Deaf Child Hope International (www.deafchildhope.org) to provide hope to children in poverty, and has dedicated his life to this mission ever since.

 Now, his energy is devoted to spreading the awareness and upliftment of impoverished global deaf children by speaking at events, churches, festivals, gatherings, and podcasts (JD Podcast Interview).
 With roughly 250 deaf children served in 11 countries, JD feels called to make a difference in the lives of deaf children in poverty.
 “Sign language is their heart language, the spoken and written language is their second language,” he says.